jefffhaynes/XBee/README.md

 Here is a simple example with a coordinator and an arbitrary number of end devices that we're going to configure and monitor for sampling.

-<strong>Ensure that the controller (the physically attached XBee) is in API Mode 1</strong>

-Note that for UWP apps, you will need to declare a serial communications device capability in your app manifest.
+Note that for UWP apps you will need to declare a serial communications device capability in your app manifest.

 ```xml
   <Capabilities>